Postdoctoral Prize Fellowships

 Ph.D. project areas

 For an overview of the research areas in our group please see the research page.
-We are currently seeking Ph.D. students to work with Prof. Andreas Freise, Dr Ilya Mandel, Dr Haixing Miao, Dr Conor Mow-Lowry, Dr Alberto Sesana, Prof. Alberto Vecchio, and Dr John Veitch.
+We are currently seeking Ph.D. students to work with Prof. Andreas Freise, Prof. Ilya Mandel, Dr Haixing Miao, Dr Conor Mow-Lowry, Dr Alberto Sesana, Prof. Alberto Vecchio, and Dr John Veitch.

 - A cover letter briefly stating the research area(s) of interest.
 A concise description of the research areas is provided here;